HolyCorn-Software/system/system-changes.md

 .

+Fixed minor bug with plugin manager.

-Fixed minor bug with service-worker.
+Fixed minor bug with languages and translation.

-Updated to the latest version of html-hc with bug fixes, and better UI.
+Improved error-handling, and fixed minor bug with worker-world module.